mattermost/mattermost-developer-documentation/site/content/contribute/_index.md

 - Where to find more information
 	Information on where to find more information on the contribution process beyond the guidance offered in this guide.

-Please use this guide as the authority to consult and reference when making decisions at Mattermost.
+Please use this guide as an official reference you can consult when contributing at Mattermost.